-A new, 100% electric rail service is to start running between London and Edinburgh with fares for as little as £14.90 in a bid to encourage greener and more affordable travel between the capitals.
+A new, 100% electric rail service is to start running between London and Edinburgh in a bid to encourage greener and more affordable travel between the capitals.

 Called Lumo, it will provide low-carbon, affordable long-distance travel for over 1 million passengers per year.
-Over 74,500 passengers currently fly between Edinburgh and London each month3.
+Over 74,500 passengers currently fly between Edinburgh and London each month.

 Services start on 25th October, with their frequency increasing over time to a maximum of ten services per day by early next year.

 Helen Wylde, Managing Director for Lumo, said: “Travelling in the UK should not cost a fortune and it certainly shouldn’t be the planet that pays.
 Whatever your preferred mode of transport, we are likely to be more affordable and kinder to the planet.